corl2023deployable/corl2023deployable.github.io/_schedule/talk_11.md

 speaker: Sergey Levine

 # Title of the event
-title: 'Invited Talk: <br>General-Purpose Pretrained Models for Robotics'
+title: 'General-Purpose Pretrained Models for Robotics'

 # Time of the event
 time: 14:30-15:00